 We provide five branches of Recreation opportunities: Dance, Fine Arts, Music, Health & Fitness, and Socialization Activities.
 We encourage participants to step out of their comfort zone and try things they haven’t done before.
 They are able to express themselves and participate in these programs while strengthening social skills with peers and staff.

 Performance and Fine Art represent a valuable means of expression and participation for all members of the community.
-While these artistic opportunities may be difficult to access for individuals who have intellectual disabilities, the participants of One Step Beyond enjoy a robust daily schedule that includes:
+While these artistic opportunities may be difficult to access for individuals who have intellectual disabilities, the participants of One Step Beyond enjoy a robust variety of options.

 - A Dance Program, supported by the Molly Lawson Foundation and the Arizona Sports and Tourism Authority.
-Opportunities include daily and weekly dance classes, yoga, group fitness classes, karate, and cheer.
-This program also offers unique performance opportunities at our annual dance recital and at various community and sporting events throughout the year.
+Opportunities include daily and weekly dance classes and Yoga.
+Our non-dance recital courses include Beginning Dance, Pom/Cheer, Yoga, and Zumba.
+Whereas our dance recital courses include Hip-Hop, Ballet, Contemporary, Ballroom, Tap, and Jazz/Musical Theater.
+The Dance Program also offers unique performance opportunities at our annual dance recital and at various community and sporting events throughout the year.

-For additional information about One Step Beyond’s Performing and Fine Arts Programs, contact Kristin Woosley, Arrowhead/Creekside Campus Recreation and Arts Supervisor or Paige Blunt, Surprise Campus Recreation and Arts Supervisor.
+For additional information about One Step Beyond’s Performing and Fine Arts Programs, contact Samantha Swanson, Glendale & Surprise Campus Recreation and Arts Director.